CredoQuiaAbsurdum/pytest-bdd-example/README.md

 ### Run the tests

-* Running all the tests
+* Run all the tests
 ```
 pytest
 ```
-* Running a specified file
+* Run a specified file
 ```
 pytest test_something.py
 ```
-* Running tests with sepcific tags
+* Run tests with sepcific tags
 ```
 pytest -k "Tag1 and Tag2 and Tag3"
 ```
-* Running tests without a certain tag
+* Run tests without a certain tag
 ```
 pytest -k "not Tag1"
 ```